OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 There are two types of runtimes used by Office Add-ins:

-- **JavaScript-only runtime**: A JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
+- **JavaScript-only runtime**: A JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
 - **Browser runtime**: Includes all the features of a JavaScript-only runtime and adds a [rendering engine](https://developer.mozilla.org/docs/Glossary/Rendering_engine) that renders HTML.

 Details about these types are later in this article at [JavaScript-only runtime](#javascript-only-runtime) and [Browser runtime](#browser-runtime).